Mass-Producing Failures of Multimodal Systems with Language Models: Automatically Finding Failures of CLIP

 \paragraph{Assessing the quantity of systematic failures.} We first examine how many systematic failures \ours{} can produce.
 Specifically, we prompt each language model three times, and report the aggregate list of systematic failures that it returns in \reffig{passrates}.
 We find that GPT-4 identifies 14 systematic failures across the two corpora, while Claude finds 11 and GPT-3.5 finds only 8.
 The corpus also dictates what systematic errors \ours{} finds; for example, only COCO uncovers temporal differences as a source of failures, and the same is true for SNLI and numerical differences.

-Some of the systematic failures we uncover were found in prior work using benchmarks.
-For example, \citet{yuksekgonul2023when} show that CLIP embeddings act like bag-of-words models, while \citet{ettinger2020bert} find that BERT many not encode negation. \ours{} produces these failures autonomously, and uncovers new systematic failures in addition to known ones.
+Some of the systematic failures we uncover were found in prior work using benchmarks. \citet{yuksekgonul2023when} show that CLIP embeddings act like bag-of-words models, while \citet{ettinger2020bert} find that BERT many not encode negation. \ours{} produces these failures autonomously, and uncovers new systematic failures in addition to these known ones.

 \paragraph{Assessing the quality of systematic failures.} We next measure the quality of the generated systematic failures, as measured by the success rate (\refsec{evaluation}).
 To compute success rate, we use GPT-4 to generate $k = 82$ new instances\footnote{GPT-4 could generate at most 41 pairs per query, so we query twice in the same session.} and set the CLIP similarity threshold for success to be $t = 0.88$ (we choose 0.88 based on an empirical study; see \refsec{user-study} for details).